 The other important consequence is that the city missed out on millions of dollars in federal funding.
 One of the poorly grasped aspects of the Crystal Pool redevelopment is that it will be one of the biggest capital outlays in Victoria’s history, rivaling that of the Johnson Street Bridge.
 I have seen different costing estimates that range from $70 to $90 million.
 That is an enormous amount of money for a small city to spend, and the project was predicated upon capturing available federal monies.
 In my various interviews, I am yet to learn how the delayed project will be funded.
 With the dust still settling from the federal election, it is unclear whether those federal dollars are still available, and if so when and under what conditions.
 A properly planned redevelopment could have locked down those federal funds.

 There’s an Equity Lens to Consider

-One of the things I’ve learned over the past few weeks is that the North Park neighbourhood in general – and the North Park Neighbourhood Association in particular –receives a tiny fraction of what other neighbourhoods and associations receive, in terms of municipal stipends and other funds.
+One of the things I’ve learned over the past few years is that the North Park neighbourhood in general – and the North Park Neighbourhood Association in particular – receives a tiny fraction of what other neighbourhoods and associations receive, in terms of municipal stipends and other funds.
 There are orders of magnitude in the disparity in resources and amenities enjoyed by North Park vis-à-vis, say, Fairfield.
 Based on the data I have seen, North Park receives annually around $3,000 in direct funds, some years as high as $17,000, whereas neighbourhoods with community centres receive over $100,000/year in grants and operating costs, in addition to capital funding of over $240,000!

 This disparity is unfortunate for many reasons, not the least of which is that North Park is home to low-income residents, immigrants, and people experiencing homelessness who are in desperate need of public assistance.